 Global medtech industry emerging from global recession

-“The medtech industry delivered an impressive performance in 2010 in the face of continued strong economic headwinds, but a closer look beyond the numbers shows that deep challenges remain for most industry members,” said John Babitt, Ernst & Young’s Medtech Leader for the Americas.
+“The medtech industry delivered an impressive performance in 2010 in the face of continued strong economic headwinds, but a closer look beyond the numbers shows that deep challenges remain for most industry members,” said John Babitt, EY’s Medtech Leader for the Americas.
 “From increased payer pressure to demonstrate value, heightened regulatory scrutiny, a continued tight funding climate and a rapidly changing customer base, the industry’s ability to innovate is under increasing strain.
 To respond effectively, companies will need to expand beyond the products they have historically offered to solutions built for an increasingly outcomes-focused system.”

 Key industry findings described in Pulse of the Industry include:

 - Net income rises sharply.
 Net income for non-conglomerates in the US and Europe totaled US$17.4 billion, a 43% increase from 2009.
-This increase was primarily the result of large, one-time charges in 2009, without which net income growth would have been 9%.
+This increase was primarily the result of large, one-time changes in 2009, without which net income growth would have been 9%.
 Revenues for all public medtech companies totaled US$315.9 billion an increase of 4% from the prior year.

 - Financings surge – for some.
 Capital raised by US and European companies in 2010 totaled US$23.6 billion, a 66% increase over 2009.
 However, this increase was driven by a handful of mature companies that took advantage of historically low interest rates to issue debt.
 Excluding debt transactions, the amount raised fell by 7.7%.
 This financing environment has continued in the first six months of 2011, with financing totals reaching US$10.1 billion.